hhandoko/play2-scala-pdf/README.md

 # Play [2.4 | 2.5 | 2.6] PDF module

-`play2-scala-pdf` is a Play! module to help generate PDF documents dynamically from Play! web application.
+`play2-scala-pdf` is a Play Framework module to help generate PDF documents dynamically from Play Framework web application.

-It simply renders Play!
-HTML and CSS-based view templates to PDF via [Flying Saucer library], which uses older, open-source version of iText for PDF generation.
+It simply renders Play Framework HTML and CSS-based view templates to PDF via [Flying Saucer library], which uses older, open-source version of iText for PDF generation.

 ### Supported Play Framework and Scala Versions